 Energy efficiency is a golden phrase right now – it denotes an investment into the future as we try to implement it in our everyday lives and jobs.
 Household appliances are well-known and voracious “energy eaters”, which means we have to pay extra attention to devising ways to “cut corners” when it comes to electricity expenditure.
-If you are interested in some of these methods, there are greener ways to use your household appliances.
+If you are interested in some of these methods, there are greener ways that makes going green possible with your your household appliances.

 Think about refrigeration

 The refrigerator is probably the most important appliance of modern homes – it is where we keep our foods and beverages on minimal temperatures to keep them safe for later consumption, so it is crucial to keep them in good shape but also energy efficient.
 The first thing you should do is find the “golden” temperature – not too cold because the fridge will literally eat up electricity and not too mild either, because the food will melt and the fridge will become mold and bacteria-infested.

 The safest temperature is around 40 degrees Fahrenheit.
 Make sure the fridge is always clean, stacked up with food (otherwise, what is the point) and open it with a specific purpose.
 Even when the fridge is open for a few seconds, the cold air will leave and it will need some time to build to the original temperature.
 These are all small tricks that pile up and determine how energy efficient you actually are.

 Those wondrous microwaves

 The microwave is one of the most prevalent and important household items in a modern home.
 It is perfect for reheating food and, by design, it is much more energy efficient than a stove which takes a lot of time to heat up.
 Also, it’s important to mention that microwaves are more energy-efficient than ovens.
 Therefore, when cooking small meals, it is actually a better option.
 However, there are a few tricks you can employ to make it even greener.
 First of all, avoid using the microwave for defrosting.
 It sucks up an amazing amount of energy.